Wendy W. SmithPartner

 Ms. Smith is a partner at Binder & Malter LLP.

-Ms. Smith has over 25 years of experience in commercial litigation in federal, state, and appeals courts.
-In the area of commercial insolvency, she has represented all stakeholders including creditors, debtors, trustees and creditors committees.
-Ms. Smith’s expertise also includes secured transactions, real property, intellectual property licensing, mediation, early neutral evaluation, and appeals.
+Ms. Smith has over 30 years of experience in bankruptcy consulting and commercial litigation.
+She has represented all stakeholders including investors, debtors, creditors, and fiduciaries.
+Ms. Smith's expertise also includes secured transactions, intellectual property licensing, mediation, and appeals.

-Before joining Binder & Malter LLP, Ms. Smith was part of the IP licensing division at Pillsbury Winthrop Shaw Pittman, where she negotiated and drafted intellectual property licenses and related joint-venture agreements.
-Ms. Smith was also a partner at the law firm of Rosenblum Parish & Isaacs, P.C., where she divided her work between software licensing and representing trustees and creditors in insolvency proceedings.
+Before joining Binder & Malter LLP, Ms. Smith was a senior counsel with the IP licensing division at Pillsbury Winthrop Shaw Pittman.
+Before that, Ms. Smith was also a partner at the law firm of Rosenblum Parish & Isaacs, P.C., where she divided her work between software licensing and insolvency consulting.

 J.D., University of Iowa, 1987

 USDC: Eastern District of California

 Ninth Circuit Court of Appeals